loadingalias/cargo-rail/docs/commands.md

 Usage: cargo rail config [OPTIONS] <COMMAND>

 Commands:
-  validate  Validate the configuration file sync      Sync configuration: add missing fields and update targets help      Print this message or the help of the given subcommand(s)
+  locate    Print the path to the active config file print     Print the effective configuration with defaults validate  Validate the configuration file sync      Sync configuration: add missing fields and update targets help      Print this message or the help of the given subcommand(s)